This article has been updated from a previous version.

-While life insurance is a great financial tool for protecting your loved ones in many cases, it’s not for everyone.
+While life insurance can be a great financial tool for protecting your loved ones, it’s not for everyone.

 Here are some examples of those who don’t need life insurance:

 It might seem like a good idea to prepare for your future family early.
-But if you're single and don’t have any loved ones who rely on your income, life insurance may not be the right fit for you yet.
+But if you're single and don’t have anyone who relies on your income, you probably don’t need to worry about life insurance yet.